Meet the enemy – Jeep, Truck & 4x4 Death Wobble

 Chances are if you have it, you KNOW you have it, because it’s almost killed you and everyone around you on the road, and your reading this article for a reason.
 But for the novices… it’s when you’re driving your Jeep or lifted truck and the steering wheel starts jerking violently side to side, usually after a bump in the road or during stopping, and causes your 4x4 to become non drivable until you slow down.

 What Causes Death Wobble?

 There are a LOT of potential causes.
 Asking on the internet will give you a wild range of answers from keyboard mechanics.
 What’s the truth?
-There are root causes, and then things that break from death wobble.
+There are root causes, secondary causes and then things that break from death wobble.
 But they all must be repaired before it can be fixed.

-- Improper Alignment: Lifted vehicles need adjusted alignment values, factory recommended settings are no longer acceptable, you need a lost more caster to control those 100b tires.
+- Improper Alignment: Lifted vehicles need adjusted alignment values, factory recommended settings are no longer acceptable, you need a lot more caster to control those 100b tires.
 Other things in this category include improperly centered axles and improper toe.